wallaby-rails/wallaby-rails/docs/configuration.md

 ### Pagination

+It has only one option so far:

-- For now, it is possible to configure the default page size that Wallaby should use as default:
+- To configure the default page size that Wallaby should use as default:

     ```ruby
     #!config/initializers/wallaby.rb